bericht/bericht/docs/installation.rst

 Bericht is currently written in python 2, because mezzanine has not been ported to python 3 so far.
-So you need at least python 2 (including development headers) and pip, pythons package manager.
+So you need at least python 2 (including development headers) and pip, pythons package manager as well as two libraries for xml-parsing, libxml and libxslt.
 On Debian(-based) systems the following should  be sufficient:::

-  apt-get install python python-dev python-pip
+  apt-get install python python-dev python-pip libxml2-dev libxslt-dev

 ..
 TIP::
    Usage of `virtualenv <https://pypi.python.org/pypi/virtualenv>`_ is strongly